-Woman wanted by police for stealing credit card, buying daquiri machine in Hammond
+Woman wanted by police for stealing credit card, buying daiquiri machine in Hammond

 Latest Weather Blog

-Woman wanted by police for stealing credit card, buying daquiri machine in Hammond
+Woman wanted by police for stealing credit card, buying daiquiri machine in Hammond

 HAMMOND — Police are trying to identify a woman who stole someone's purse in a Hammond Old Navy and used a stolen credit card to buy a daiquiri machine.